codeforboston/communityconnect/README.md

 1) install dependencies `npm install`
 1) start server `npm start`

+## Where to start
+Our open issues are listed on the project's [Issues](https://github.com/codeforboston/communityconnect/issues) tab.
+The best places to start are unassigned issues with the label "[good first issue](https://github.com/codeforboston/communityconnect/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+no%3Aassignee)".
+Those with "bug" and "help wanted" are great too, but may require more experience.
+Avoid issues labeled "epic" until you're more familiar with the project.

+## Connect with the team
+Join our [Code for Boston](https://www.codeforboston.org/) slack channel: [#community-connect](https://cfb-public.slack.com/messages/CC85SAJ0Z/) or look for us at the [CfB Tuesday meet-ups](https://meetup.com/Code-For-Boston).

 ## Want your own spreadsheet?

 *Prefer to see a gif of this process instead of reading steps?
 Click [here](https://imgur.com/a/N6kdSjC)*